-Sometimes, I run across a patent that provides details on things that Google might do, but only hints at whether or not it might actually be implemented.
-A few years back in 2007, I wrote about a Google patent for Agent Rank, which described reputation scores for authors (to be used as an alternative to PageRank), and looked like an important part of Google’s social network, Google+.
-It was referred to in the patent as “Agent Rank” and people commenting upon it started referring to it as “Author Rank”.
+Sometimes, I run across a patent that provides details on things that Google might do but only hints at whether or not it might actually be implemented.
+For example, a few years back in 2007, I wrote about a Google patent for Agent Rank, which described reputation scores for authors (to be used as an alternative to PageRank), and looked like an important part of Google’s social network, Google+.
+It was referred to in the patent as “Agent Rank,” and people commenting upon it started referring to it as “Author Rank.”

-It seemed like it was a good description of how some people whom you may have connected with in Google+ were showing up in response to queries they had some expertise within.
-There may have been issues with Google’s version of Agent Rank that the search engine wanted a second bite at.
+It seemed like a good description of how some people you may have connected within Google+ were showing up in response to queries they had some expertise within.
+Unfortunately, there may have been issues with Google’s version of Agent Rank that the search engine wanted a second bite at.
 Google has since removed the Photos that were showing up for authors whom you might be connected to, who may have been highly ranked, seemingly based upon a reputation score, for a topic related to a query that you might perform.

-There were people who wrote that while this authorship markup was removed, and author photos associated with it, the author rank scoring system that came with it was still around, like this Search Engine Land article: Google Authorship May Be Dead, But Author Rank Is Not.
+Some people wrote that while this authorship markup was removed, and author photos associated with it, the author rank scoring system that came with it was still around, like this Search Engine Land article: Google Authorship May Be Dead, But Author Rank Is Not.

 Today, Google was granted a patent that appears to be related to that one, which shares 4 inventors with that authoritative query patent.

 The images from the patent show off profile images and snippets of “prominent people in response to specific queries, which look like they are related to the topic of a query, rather than just a profile image of a person whom you may have connected with.
-This appears to be an improvement over the Agent Rank approach, because it provides information as to why someone might be displayed as having some level of expertise in response to a query that you perform.
-That’s much better than just an image of someone whom you may have connected with in Google’s social network, and randomly placed within a circle.
+This appears to be an improvement over the Agent Rank approach because it provides information about why someone might be displayed as having some level of expertise in response to a query that you perform.
+But, again, that’s much better than just an image of someone you may have connected within Google’s social network and randomly placed within a circle.

-It’s worth looking carefully at this patent, and seeing if it is a followup to Agent Rank or Author Rank, where the rankings of pages in search results might be partially based upon a reputation score associated with an individual on a specific topic.
+It’s worth looking carefully at this patent and seeing if it is a follow-up to Agent Rank or Author Rank.
+For example, the rankings of pages in search results might be partially based upon a reputation score associated with an individual on a specific topic.

 Authoritative Users and Trigger Query Data

-The patent starts off by defining the purpose of search engines, as identifying resources relevant to a searcher’s needs and presenting information about those resources in a way which might be most useful to that searcher.
+The patent starts by defining the purpose of search engines as identifying resources relevant to a searcher’s needs and presenting information about those resources in a way that might be most useful to that searcher.

 The patent uses language that we’ve seen in another recent patent from Google, such as one I wrote about in the post How Google May Trigger Answer Box Results For Queries.
-It refers to receiving trigger query data that identifies one or more trigger queries and one or more sets of authoritative users, each set of those authoritative users are associated with a respective trigger query, The combinations of authoritative users and trigger queries produces a snippet based upon user data.
+It refers to receiving trigger query data that identifies one or more trigger queries and sets of authoritative users.
+Each set of those authoritative users is associated with a respective trigger query.
+The combinations of authoritative users and trigger queries produce a snippet based upon user data.
 So, when a query from a searcher might result in search results from authoritative users being returned, profiles of those people might show up along with snippets about them.

 The patent tells us that the advantages in using it include: